DmitryPi/brainrefresh/README.md

 > Our platform offers a unique and interactive way to prepare for technical interviews and refresh forgotten knowledge in web development and Python.
 With a collection of challenging quizzes and tests, users can assess their skills and identify areas for improvement.
 Our platform also provides in-depth explanations and resources to help users deepen their understanding and become interview-ready.
 Whether you're a seasoned developer or just starting out, our platform is the perfect tool to take your skills to the next level.

-> Стек: Django 4.1, Vue.js, Celery, Docker
+> Стек: Django 4.1, Vue + Vite, Celery, Docker

 ## TODO
 ---

-- Работа с апи Question
 - Эксперименты с Vue
     - Vue + Vite
     - Serve Django views and use Vue.js for dynamic parts.